 Keep reading for an overview of how green bean casserole with fresh green beans is prepared.

-Step 5: Then, add the broth, thyme, salt, pepper, white cheddar, and stir until the cheese melts.
+- Then, add the broth, thyme, salt, pepper, white cheddar, and stir to combine.

-Step 8: Finally add the panko, sprinkle with parmesan, and bake for 20 minutes.
+- Finally add the panko, sprinkle with parmesan, and bake for 20 minutes in a preheated oven.

 How Long to Cook Green Bean Casserole?